Does Your Dog Have A Behavior Issue?

 There is nothing I enjoy more than helping dogs and their people build strong relationships.
 I find it to be an incredible experience to be a part of a dog’s life.
 My practice covers a wide range of training and behavioral needs, regardless of the dog’s age and breed.
 Whether you need help with a new puppy or are looking for assistance with a behavioral issue, I can provide you with practical guidance and solutions that best fit you and your dog’s needs.
 I like the challenge of creating a plan that provides each dog and their people with helpful solutions to assist them in reaching their goals.

-I embrace this method of dog training because, more than anything else, we need to be our dog’s teacher and guide in life to help them become successful.
+I embrace this approach to dog training and behavior modification because, more than anything else, we need to be our dog’s teacher and guide in life to help them become successful.
 Whether training or modifying behavior, our goal should be to teach, manage, and guide our dogs so that we can prevent and/or resolve issues.
-Teachers and guides do this by teaching skills and boundaries using clear and consistent training.

-Training and living with your dog should be a fun and enjoyable experience that forges a strong relationship between the both of you.
-My methods are always compassionate and fair to both the dog and their people.
+Training and living with your dog should be an enjoyable experience that forges a strong relationship between the both of you.
+My methods are always fair to both the dog and their people.

 My current professional certifications include the following: